If you want to go about saving ‘the planet’ that’s great.

 I meant minimising harm to other living beings, that is an aspect of right intention.

 There is a common straw-man argument against veganism; it starts by implying that the goal of veganism to live perfectly without causing any harm to any beings, and then showing how it is impossible to live without causing any harm, thus demonstrating how unrealistic veganism is.

-I would guess this is what @Whippet is reacting to.
+I would guess this is what @Martin is reacting to.

 you are being a bit inflammatory here, essentially implying that people who buy meat in the store are not really practicing rightly.